etan18/Obsidian-Notes/Unfinished/large language models.md

 During fine-tuning, LoRA learns the two lower rank matrices $A$ and $B$ only rather than the entire weight matrix.
 It takes the learned $AB \approx \Delta W$ and adds it back to the frozen weight matrix $W$.
 This dramatically reduces the number of learnable parameters, while still preserving the performance and purpose of fine-tuning.

+## in-context learning (ICL)
+Autoregressive large language models have the capability of learning downstream tasks directly from examples provided by the input prompt, without the need for re-training.
+This is because the model will attend to all tokens that come before it in the input.
+Some common strategies include:
+- **Few-shot prompting**: provide examples of the task at hand.
+- **Template-based prompting**: format input to the model as if it were generic webtext data.
+- **Chain-of-thought prompting**: include an example of whatever question/task you want the llm to answer/do, along with the logical steps taken to arrive at the end result.

 ---
 #### retrieval augmented generation (RAG)
 [[Retrieval augmented generation]] is a popular alternative to fine-tuning an LLM.
 RAG is a framework that enables us to connect LLMs to external knowledge bases, such as enterprise-specific [[databases]], without the need for re-training.
 This structure is relatively easy to implement and also reduces hallucinations or false responses from the LLM.
 It's also easier to keep the knowledge base up to date since the domain knowledge is learned by searching dynamic databases in real time.

-#### in-context learning (ICL)
-Large language models have the capability of learning downstream tasks directly from examples provided by the input prompt, without the need for re-training.

-#### chain-of-thought prompting (CoT)
-- Include an example of whatever question/task you want the llm to answer/do
-- Include the answer to the example, as well as the logical steps taken to arrive at the end result